 Fans of Caddyshack will remember this golfing advice, “Be the ball, Danny.”

 While this advice is certainly debatable in regards to its benefits on the golf course, a modification of the quote to “Be the bird” can help you kill a turkey this spring, even if you hunt with a bow.

-The internet is filled with amazing videos of gun hunters “reaping” turkeys.
+The Internet is filled with amazing videos of gun hunters “reaping” turkeys.
 This technique can best be described as hiding behind a turkey fan as you crawl toward a field-dwelling longbeard.
 Of course, supreme caution must be used whenever you pretend to be a game animal/bird, and you should check your local game laws to see whether it’s legal to stalk turkeys on your favorite gobbler ground.
-At a minimum, don’t try reaping a turkey unless you’re on private land and 100 percent sure another hunter isn’t in the area.
+At a minimum, don’t try reaping a turkey unless you’re on private land and 100 percent sure another hunter is NOT in the area.

 Reaping is predominantly a gun-hunting technique, but that doesn’t mean archers can’t modify the system to work for them.

 Case in point: In eastern South Dakota, each spring I purchase an over-the-counter nonresident archery turkey tag.
 I have access to 160 acres of outstanding turkey property, and while I own several pop-up ground blinds, it’s often too windy to keep the blinds in place on the prairie.